Scholarships for Students

 Who Have Successfully Passed the Entrance Exam after Grade 7

-The College offers four scholarships to entering students, accepted after Grade 7, two Polansky Scholarships, one Oberbauer Scholarship, and one Gipson scholarship described below.
+The College offers five full scholarships to entering students, accepted after Grade 7: two Polansky Scholarships, one Oberbauer Scholarship, one Gipson Scholarship, and one Sunrise Scholarship.
 These scholarships cover tuition fees for the five years that students are enrolled at the American College.

 The Polansky, Oberbauer, and Gipson Scholarships are funded by the Tianaderrah Foundation of New York.

 The Polansky, Oberbauer, and Gipson Full Scholarships

 The Polansky and Oberbauer Scholarships were established in 2008, and the Gipson Scholarship in 2018, and they will pay all tuition fees of each recipient for the entire period of his/her enrollment at the College, provided each recipient maintains the minimum academic performance requirements of the scholarships.

 The Polansky Scholarship

 Named for the Hon.
 Sol Polansky (1926-2016), former U.S. ambassador to Bulgaria (1987-1990).
 Mr. Polansky was instrumental in helping the College reopen in 1992.
 Mr. Polansky continued his deep involvement with institutions committed to the political, economic, and educational development of Bulgaria.
 He served on the Boards of Trustees of the American College of Sofia as well as the American University in Bulgaria.

 Named for Joseph Oberbauer.
 An engineer and architect, Mr. Oberbauer moved to Sofia in the 1890s from Austria.
 He was one of the principal architects of the city plan of modern Sofia.
 He lived in Bulgaria until his death in the 1930s.

 These scholarships were established with a generous grant from the Tianaderrah Foundation.
 They are intended to foster the concept of civil service in Bulgarian society.